 9.5.3 Establishment of Zoning Districts.
 The development standards of Chapter 8 of this Code shall be applicable to all development, except as otherwise specified herein.

 9.5.3.1 Generally.
-The TCD modifies the underlying base zoning districts in order to address special siting, use, and compatibility issues requiring regulations that supplement or supplant those found in the base zoning districts of this Code.
+The TCD modifies the underlying base zoning districts identified in Chapter 8 in order to address special siting, use, and compatibility issues requiring regulations that supplement or supplant those found in the base zoning districts of this Code.
 If an overlay zone regulation conflicts with any standard of the underlying zone, the standard of the overlay zone shall govern.

 9.5.3.2 Base Zoning Districts.
 Base zoning districts approved for use in the TCD are listed in Table 9-5-1.